-Orientation is held for all new students before the beginning of each semester.
+Orientation is held for all new students and students who have been absent from the college for two or more consecutive academic semesters, excluding summer.
+All orientation sessions are offered prior to beginning of each semester.
 College policies, procedures, regulations, and financial aid information are explained to students.
 Orientation information is mailed to all accepted students approximately three weeks prior to the orientation session.
 All degree-seeking students, new and readmitting, are charged a \$15 orientation fee.
+Orientation is mandatory.